jparyani/mediagoblin/docs/contributinghowto.rst

     Are there things about our instance you want to change?
 Are there things about other instances you wish were different?
-That's great--you can run your own instance!
+That's great---you can run your own instance!

     For more information on deploying your own instance, see :ref:`deployment-howto`.